Kavanareddym/Kavanareddym/README.md

 ### 🧭 Mission Timeline

-- 2025: Selected as 1M1B Green Intern 🌱
+🌱 2025: Selected as a 1M1B Green Intern — working on tech-powered sustainability
-- 2024: Built AI chatbot for law accessibility 🤖⚖️
+🛰️ 2025: Completed a 7-day internship with 1M1B on real-world projects
+🏆 2025: Secured 2nd place in Student National Seminar 2K25 with my team
+🚀 2024: Shortlisted for Round 2 of the NASA Space Apps Challenge – Global Innovation Hackathon

 ---